Molokans: Formation and development

-11th–14th centuries CE and origins of milk-drinking during Lent
+11th–14th centuries and origins of milk-drinking during Lent

 There are approximately 200 fasting days—especially the Great Fast (Lent)—when drinking milk was prohibited by Christian Orthodox ecclesiastical authorities.
 The practice of milk-drinking during these fasts was first sanctioned by the Nestorian Church in the 11th century in order to accommodate the conversion of some 200,000 Turkic Christians, who lived on meat and milk, to Nestorian Christianity.
 Two theories emerge regarding the formation of the milk-drinking practice during Lent.

-The first one suggests that the Keraite Khan, Markus Buyruk Khan (formerly Sadiq Khan, prior to Christian conversion), had converted to Nestorian Christianity along with around 200,000 of his Turco-Mongolic nomadic tribespeople in 1007 CE.
+The first one suggests that the Keraite Khan, Markus Buyruk Khan (formerly Sadiq Khan, prior to Christian conversion), had converted to Nestorian Christianity along with around 200,000 of his Turco-Mongolic nomadic tribespeople in 1007.
 The Keraite people were one of the five dominant Turco-Mongol tribes of the Tatar confederation prior to Genghis Khan.
 Genghis Khan united the Tatar tribes into the Mongol Empire.
 The Keraite resided upon the Orkhon Steppes, south of Lake Baikal and north of the Gobi Desert, also referred to as the Altai-Sayan region.

 The Nestorian Metropolitan, upon the conversion of the Turco-Mongolic people, asked the Patriarch John VI what the appropriate fast for Lent should be for the new converts and it was decreed that the converts should abstain from meat eating and instead of drinking "soured" milk should consume "sweet" milk.
 Meat and fermented horse milk were staples of the Turco-Mongolic diet prior to the conversion to Christianity and instead of eliminating a long-held tradition of the nomadic people it was Christianized.
 Soured milk refers to fermented milk and sweet milk refers to fresh milk.

 Arriving in the Rus' lands with the 13th century Tatar (Mongolian) invasion of Batu and Möngke, the practice was adopted by other Christian groups, who had pastoral communities on the Eurasian plains.

-The second theory proposes that King David IV of Georgia converted 40,000 Cuman–Kipchak tribal families to Christianity and resettled them in Georgia between 1118 and 1120 CE.
+The second theory proposes that the Georgian king David IV converted 40,000 Cuman–Kipchak tribal families to Christianity and resettled them in Georgia between 1118 and 1120.
 David IV assimilated these northern Turkic tribes because he was at war with the Muslim Seljuk Turks to the south and desired to reform his army.
 Each Kipchak family was required to provide one soldier with a horse and weapons.
-Though David IV is not reported as being a religious adherent, he was a promoter of Christian culture.

 The Cumans, Kipchaks, Tatars, Mongolians, and Bashkirs (who descend from Kipchaks) all have the tradition of making fermented milk products.
 The Cumans call it kumis, Mongolians call it airag, Tatars call it azegay, and the Baskir call it azekay.
 This lends itself to the possibility of the second theory, as well as the first.

-100 families of the original Molokan Karaits were settled in Halychyna (specifically Lviv) by hostage arrangement between Daniel of Galicia and Batu Khan in 1246 CE.
+One hundred families of the original Molokan Karaits were settled in Halychyna, specifically Lviv, by hostage arrangement between Daniel of Galicia and Batu Khan in 1246.